Morgan-Gicheha/gateway/README.md

 7 . gateway to implement honey-pots for security - not done

+8 . cache on the gateway level to prevent users from withdrawing the same amount within a certain period of time (maybe 5 min) - not done

 ```bash

 ```

-Take it, if you like it. just make sure you add authentication. if you want to use it for payments, you can add a cache on the gateway level to prevent users from withdrawing the same amount within a certain period of time (maybe 5 min)
+Take it, if you like it. just make sure you add authentication.